-Many opportunities exist for geology graduates in the private and public sectors in a wide range of societally important and satisfying careers.
-Energy resources, water resource and management, industry service, mining , power generation, computer software, and many other companies employ geoscientists in exploration, development, production, communications, management, and research.
-Federal agencies employ geoscientists for resource mapping and assessment, oil-gas-coal-groundwater-geothermal resource evaluation and development, resource and environmental water studies, leasing and conservation, resource restoration and rehabilitation, hazards assessment and mitigation, regulatory activities, national defense, and research.
-State and local governments also employ geoscientists for geologic and soils mapping and resource management, natural resource and hazards evaluation and mitigation, public information activities, consulting, management, and communications.
-Environmental, engineering, and groundwater firms further employ geoscientists for mapping, restoration and rehabilitation planning, monitoring and evaluation of geologic hazards, and in site feasibility evaluation and implementation of construction projects, water management and reuse evaluation, groundwater pollution assessment and remediation, and contaminant prevention.
+Many opportunities exist for geology graduates in the private and public sectors within a wide range of societally important and satisfying careers.
+Environmental management, energy resources, water resource and management, construction services, mining, power generation, computer software, and many other industries employ geoscientists in exploration, development, production, communications, building, management, and research.
+Federal agencies employ geoscientists for resource mapping and assessment, oil-gas-coal-groundwater-geothermal resource evaluation and development, resource and environmental water studies, leasing and conservation, resource restoration and rehabilitation, hazards assessment and mitigation, regulatory activities, national defense, and basic and applied research.
+State and local governments also employ geoscientists for geologic and soils mapping and resource management, natural resources, hazards evaluation and mitigation, public information activities, consulting, management, and communications.
+Environmental, engineering, and groundwater firms further employ geoscientists for mapping, restoration and rehabilitation planning, monitoring and evaluation of geologic and built environment hazards, and in site feasibility evaluation and implementation of construction projects, water management and reuse evaluation, groundwater pollution assessment and remediation, and contaminant prevention.
 Schools, colleges, universities, national laboratories, and private research firms employ geoscientists in a variety of teaching, research, and administrative positions.

-Participation in internships, volunteer activities, and cooperative education and public outreach are highly recommended and supported by the department via faculty, staff, and alumni mentoring to enhance training and career mentoring opportunities.
-Graduates who go on to pursue subsequent advanced studies acquire a strong disciplinary base to continue on to diverse geoscience disciplines and related fields of graduate study, including seismology, hydrology, meteorology, oceanography, and the space sciences.
-Geoscientists with advanced degrees can often more effectively attain positions that include the possibility of rising to top levels of management.
+Participation in internships, volunteer activities, collaborative team-building activities, professional societies, education, and public outreach and engagement are highly encouraged and supported by the department via faculty, staff, and alumni mentoring to enhance training and career opportunities.
+Graduates who go on to pursue advanced degrees acquire a strong disciplinary base for diverse areas of graduate study, including environmental studies, energy, seismology, hydrology, meteorology, oceanography, and the space sciences.
+Geoscientists with advanced degrees can often more effectively attain management-level and research positions.
 Careers include, but are not limited to: educator, professor, environmental or geological entrepreneur or consultant, exploration professional geologist, petroleum geologist, environmental geologist, geophysicist, hydrologist, mining geologist, oceanographer, production geologist, researcher, resource evaluator, geobiologist, or seismologist.
-With additional training and diversification, geosciences graduates may also pursue careers in business, law, medicine, public policy, and other diverse professional fields.
-By obtaining teaching certification, graduates can become primary and secondary educators in earth sciences.
+With additional training and diversification, geosciences graduates may also pursue associated careers in business, law, medicine, public policy, and other diverse professional fields.
+By obtaining teaching certification, graduates can become primary and secondary educators in geosciences.